mrtskc/bestsellers/README.md

 #
 In this repo, I share my web scraping projects.
-It contains single/multi page scraping codes that I scraped data from websites like amazon.com.tr and imdb.com.
-I saved the scraped data into a .csv file in all projects; also in some projects I stored the data in .json format.
+I scraped data from websites like amazon.com.tr and imdb.com using the beautiful soup python library.
+I stored the data in CSV file format in all projects.
+Also, in some projects (imdbTop1000), I used the JSON format for storage.